 In addition to short lectures, the workshop consisted of art-making exercises.
 The students were encouraged to experiment with different modes of art-making and no prior artistic experience was required.
 Video, poster, and collage making along with a poetry assignment were intended to function as a space of cross-cultural and cross-sectoral knowledge production.
 The idea was to critically explore a variety of borders that relate not only to the politics of gender and sexuality – such as the East-West divide or the border between Finland and Russia – but also the boundary between academic research and artistic practice.

 Writing poems was one of the arts-based methods that we used at the workshop.
 Arguably, poems are well suited to the task of producing knowledge across borders.
-As Patricia Leavy (2009: 298—299) claims, poems can not only offer a “heightened glimpse into some aspects of social life” but also “interpret traditional ways of knowing and help us see differently”.
+Patricia Leavy (2009: 298—299) argues that poems can not only offer a “heightened glimpse into some aspects of social life” but also “interpret traditional ways of knowing and help us see differently”.

 Yet, writing poems is not always easy.
 A poem “must be laser sharp, with each word weighed with intention.
 Words are chosen carefully, with attention to their weight, emotional tenor, sound and of course, meaning.”
 (Leavy 2009: 298).
 This is exactly how the poems written by the students at the workshop were.
-The students had been told to choose one of the academic articles in the required pre-readings for the course before they came to class.
+The students had been told to choose one of the academic articles in the required pre-readings for the course for a poem writing exercise.
 They were then given approximately an hour to write a poem.
 All the students wrote a poem or two, and some of them chose to continue to work on their poems before submitting them to their course portfolios.

-In classroom discussions and learning diaries written before the workshop, several students brought up the fact that approaching academic texts through poetry writing enables one to take an active stance toward ideas presented in the text.
+In classroom discussions and learning diaries written after the workshop, several students brought up the fact that approaching academic texts through poetry writing enables one to take an active stance toward ideas presented in texts.

 These student experiences resonate with Eeva Puumala’s idea that poetry, due to its openness, has a specific kind of epistemological potential.
 In her own work Puumala uses the term poetics in two ways: Poiesis stands for doing, making, and being active.
 Poetics means “critique, a practice of rewriting and articulating stories from some body’s position” (Puumala 2012, 53).